 (d) If it is shown on the trial of an offense under this section that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration level of 0.15 or more at the time the analysis was performed, the offense is a Class A misdemeanor.

 You’ve heard of the possible consequences of DWI charges.
 Laws change and you’re not exactly sure how your particular situation fits into the scenarios you’ve heard about.

 Understand that consequences are very serious when you’ve been convicted of a DWI in Texas.
 If your blood alcohol level when you were pulled over wasn’t within legal limits, many things will be at risk.

 Your freedom is at stake in many forms.
 You may face jail time, your driver’s license could be suspended, limiting how you get to work and navigate your social life.
 You may have very large fines.
 Insurance rates will go up and you may not be able to rent a car if you need to.

-If you find yourself in this predicament, the best and only option you have is to hire the services of a talented DWI attorney in Texas.
-Our firm knows the law and is your best opportunity to minimize damages this situation has on your life.
+If you find yourself in this predicament, the best and only option you have is to hire the services of a DWI attorney in Texas.
+Our firm knows the complexities that come with DWI cases and offer you the best opportunity to minimize damages and get the best outcome for your case.